 “Try to walk a mile in another person’s shoes.”
 This proverb, found in many cultures in the world, suggests a way to help us understand each other better, and relates to several empathy-related responses.
 Different perspectives provide us with different insights, understanding other point of views and consequently effectiveness of interactions.
 Research shows that people often lack mental frameworks to reference certain situations, so people quite literally don’t understand what certain behaviour feels like and what consequences they have on the other.
 That goes for bullying, biases in relation to diversity, inclusion & equality, sexual harassment, and much more.

 VR scenario’s based on real life case studies help people understand by being in that situation.
 It is about the build up, the body language and the feeling of the elephant in the room.
 Immersed in the situation, people around you look at you and you experience how quickly a seemingly non-harmful conversation about going out as a team or having fun as a team can turn into awkwardness or worse.

 VR is innovating the way better conversation are being facilitated.
 Reach out if you want to talk about the value scenario based learning through VR can bring.

 VR for you

 As these example show, there are already practical, cost-friendly and high impact applications of VR for soft skills.
 The applications are endless and Warp Studio enables the easy creation and distribution of these kinds of VR training courses.
 Everyone can do it.
 Our VR Services can help you create your own first VR scenario.
-Contact us for questions about VR training for your company or take a look at our website.
+Contact us for questions about VR training for your company.